MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 ## Signing in to the Azure portal

-To sign in to the Azure portal to configure and manage Azure Information Protection:
+To sign in to the Azure portal, to configure and manage Azure Information Protection:

-Use the following link: https://portal.azure.com
+- Use the following link: https://portal.azure.com

-Use an account that has one of the following [administrator roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal):
+- Use an account that has one of the following [administrator roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal):

     - **Information Protection Administrator** (currently in preview)

     - **Security Administrator**

     - **Global Administrator / Company Administrator**

 ## To access the Azure Information Protection blade for the first time